Due Sunday, December 16 at 11:59 PM

 Adding the extra information will usually fix the problem.

-just the right sequence of things, and suddenly verification as a whole succeeds.
+assert just the right sequence of things, and suddenly verification as a whole succeeds.

 In this case, you've effectively held Dafny's hand while it tried to prove something, and incrementally worked from simpler to harder proofs.

-In this situation, it can be nice to refactor the proof to turn some assert
+In this situation, it can be nice to refactor the proof to turn some assert statements into invariant statements, though we won't require this.

-something that Dafny cannot prove, but it makes other errors go away.
+assert something that Dafny cannot prove, but it makes other errors go away.

 This is an artifact of how Dafny works when errors occur.